ibireme/YYDispatchQueuePool/README.md

 License
 ==============
-YYAsyncLayer is provided under the MIT license.
+YYDispatchQueuePool is provided under the MIT license.
 See LICENSE file for details.